lkrishnamurthy/bluemix-python-flask-sample/README.md

 ```
 The login will ask you for you `email`(username) and `password`, plus the `organisation` and `space` if there is more than one to choose from.

 From the root directory of the application code execute the following to deploy the application to Bluemix.
-(By default the `route` (application URL) will be based on your application name so make sure your application name is unique or use the -n option on the cf push command to define your hostname)
+(By default the `route` (application URL) will be based on your application name so make sure your application name is unique or use the -n option on the cf push command to define your hostname).
+You can also modify the manifest.yml to point to your new application name

 ```script
 cf push <YOUR_APP_NAME> -m 128M
 ```